CST1229/tw-packaged-assets-renamer/README.md

 ## Parameters (advanced)

 There are some additional command line arguments you can give:
-- `--advanced` - remove waiting for error messages.
+- `--advanced` - Remove waiting for error messages.
 Use if you're running this script in a terminal.
-- `--json [file]` - specify a direct path to a project.json file, instead of searching in your current directory
+- `--json [file]` - Specify a direct path to a project.json file instead of searching in your current directory.
+- `--obfuscate` - Instead of properly naming assets, randomize their names (like vanilla but actually randomized instead of based on the asset content), and also remove their original filenames from the project.json.